 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures exceeded appropriations for the fiscal year ended September 30, 2023.
+Actual general fund expenditures exceeded appropriations for the fiscal year ended September 30, 2024.

-The variance between budgeted and actual general fund revenues is considered significant.
+The variance between budgeted and actual general fund revenues is considered significant and additional revenue was received during the year for the purpose of providing equity transfers as per the Inter-local agreements with the other Districts.
 The actual general fund expenditures for the current fiscal year were higher than budgeted amounts due primarily to costs being higher than anticipated.